Festivals & Events

 Elaborate dances and local culture

 Domatsuri is the largest dance festival in the Chubu region, and is one of the highlights of Nagoya's summer.
-With performers numbering in the thousands, hundreds of teams come together to put on a dance display that will be watched by millions of viewers.
+Around 200 teams and a total of nearly 20,000 performers come together to put on a dance display that is watched by around 2 million spectators over the 4 days of the festival.

 Putting on some song and dance